eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 - resolved shared-service addresses
 - built image tag and registry prefix

 - ***Instance Removal:*** deleting the TSA node and redeploying the flow triggers `uninstall.sh`, which deletes only the TSA namespace.
-Shared OCMW services and other cluster-wide components are intentionally left untouched.
+Shared OCM services and other cluster-wide components are intentionally left untouched.

 ---